shephertz/App42-Tic-Tac-Toe/README.md

 # About Game

-1. Its a multiplayer turn based game.
+1. Its a multi-player turn based game.
-2. The winning motive of game is to connect three cross or circle first.
+2. The winning motive of the game is to connect three respective cross or circle in a vertical ,horizontal or digonal direction.
 3. Once you have played your turn , a notification message is sent to opponent user with game information.

 # Runnnig Sample